A Practical Guide to Using Gold ETFs to Hedge Against Inflation

 Gold ETFs Mechanics

-Gold ETFs such as SPDR Gold Shares (GLD) and VanEck Merk Gold Trust (OUNZ) allow investors to gain direct exposure to gold prices through funds that hold physical gold bullion, eliminating the complexities of physical ownership.
+Gold ETFs such as SPDR Gold Shares (GLD) and VanEck Merk Gold Trust (OUNZ) allow investors to gain direct exposure to gold prices through funds that hold physical gold bullion, eliminating the complexities of bodily ownership.

 These ETFs closely track gold prices, making them an effective strategy for portfolio diversification and a hedge against inflation.